memermaid/pdsnd_github/README.md

 washington.csv

 ### Credits
 In order to complete the project, I used my knowledge gained during the course Programming for Data Science with Python on Udacity.
-If I got stuck some place, the source(s) below helped me-
+If I got stuck some place, the source(s) below helped me:

 1. Python documentation
 2. Stackoverflow
 3. Pandas Documentation
 4. W3Schools Online Web Tutorials

+I used Atom editor to write the code.